stphnsmpsn/stphnsmpsn/README.md

 Welcome to my GitHub!

-## 📖 I’m currently learning:
+## 🔭 I am currently working on:

 * Rust

-  It's been a great adventure so far and I must say that completing all of the challenges in the Rustlings project and taking the time to read the official Rust book have really helped jump start my learning.
-Coming from C/C++, learning Rust has been relatively straight forward.
-I love the trait system and while the borrowing rules can be a pain, they do help me feel very confident about the code I write.
-I hope to soon write my first production service in Rust.
+  I first became interested in Rust in 2018 and have been lucky enough to have been using it as my primary programming language since July 2021.
+I love the trait system / borrow checker, the ecosystem, and the community.
+Rust makes it easy to 'Get Shit Done'™️ and ship with confidence.

 * Distributed Systems

-  I'm leading a huge project at work to redesign our cloud infrastructure and am having a ton of fun with it!
-Learning to design highly available, fault tolerant, multi-tenant web services is new to me but was a challenge I was very eager to take on and is shaping up nicely.
+  I write highly available, fault tolerant, and performant web-scale applications (in Rust).

+## ⚡ Other Tools and Technologies

+In addition to what is mentioned here, I am also proficient in several other programming languages (C, C++, Java, Python, PHP), tools (Docker, Kubernetes, Kafka, MQTT, etc...), and data stores (MariaDB, PostgreSQL, SQLite, Redis, RocksDB, etc...) just to name a few 😄

+## 🤓 Hobbies

+* Reading
+* Home Labbing
+* Secure, No-Cloud Home Automation
+* Guitar
+* Golf

 ## ⚡ Fun facts and how I got into programming:

-* I started programming when I was around 16 years old (almost a decade and a half ago... oof!)
+* I started programming when I was around 16 years old (a decade and a half ago... oof!)
   * I used to write mods for Counter Strike Source and wound up owning a few servers and playing competitively.
 This got me into creating websites (mostly Wordpress and bbPress) and playing with databases.
 I didn't realize I was 'programming' or that this could be a career.
 I was just having fun.
   * My first introduction to desktop programming was an advanced Computer Science course in Grade 12 where I achieved a 100% course average and won an award from DeltaWare for my achievement.